AlexandreCharland/TicTacToe/README.md

 The third (optional) argument is a number between 1 and 3.
 This will determine the pieceset's use.
 Warning: Julia has to be able to be run on VSCode.

-Futur improvement for futur version:
+# Futur improvements for futur versions
-A transposition table.
-There is a lot of transposition and, therefore, a lot of wasted time.
+- [ ] **A transposition table:** there is a lot of transposition and, therefore, a lot of wasted time.

-A better eval function and a proper alpha-beta algorithm.
-The position should be a number between 0 and 1, where 0 O has won and 1 X has won.
+- [ ] **A better eval function and a proper alpha-beta algorithm:** the position should be a number between 0 and 1, where 0 O has won and 1 X has won.
 If no force win has been found, the ratio of (available move)/(oponent available move) would be, in my opinion, a good indicator of who is currently in a better position.

-A more fluent way to analyze positions.
-It is possible if you know how JAN works, but it isn't a pleasant experience.
+- [ ] **A more fluent way to analyze positions:** It is possible if you know how JAN works, but it isn't a pleasant experience.

-A better interface.
-Interface isn't something I know a lot about, so it could be interesting to learn more about it.
+- [ ] **A better user interface:** Interface isn't something I know a lot about, so it could be interesting to learn more about it.
 The library Mousetrap looks promising.